Frequently Asked Questions

 How do the handheld PoCUS scanners work?

-The handheld scanner uses the same ultrasound technology as the bigger, conventional machines to produce an image, however the image is then sent to an e-tablet or phone, rather than a bigger screen.
+The handheld scanner uses the same ultrasound technology as the bigger, conventional machines to produce an image, however the image is then shown on an e-tablet or phone, rather than a bigger screen.
 Some devices use Bluetooth for this whilst others use a small cable.
 Both are completely safe for you and your baby.

 -